tacman/mailtrap/sfcasts/outline/outline.md

     when the server is running
   - We already have our tailwind build command running here
   - Let's add our messenger worker!
+  - Under workers, add `messenger:`
+    - Then: `cmd: ['symfony', 'console', 'messenger:consume', 'async']`
+  - We need to restart the webserver to pick up this change
+  - At your terminal:
+    - Run `symfony server:stop`
+    - Then `symfony serve -d`
+    - Ensure our messenger worker is running with: `symfony server:status`
+- Book a trip and check Mailtrap: email is handled immediately!
+- Next, let's functional test our emails!